-2018 Harvard Ukrainian Summer Institute offers unique courses in Ukrainian studies taught by Harvard faculty.
+The 2019 Harvard Ukrainian Summer Institute offers unique courses in Ukrainian studies taught by Harvard and visiting faculty.
 These courses are intended for graduate students and advanced undergraduates who are concentrating in Ukrainian studies or who wish to broaden their educational experience.
 Although the Harvard Summer School has an open-enrollment policy, admission to the Ukrainian Summer Institute is based on the applicant’s academic record, a letter of recommendation, and an essay.
 Once accepted into the program, applicants must then complete the Harvard Summer School registration process and enroll in the classes they intend to take as part of HUSI.

 Applicants may register for 8 or 4 credits to participate in the program.
 Applicants seeking the I-20 certificate for the student F-1 US visa must register for 8 credits.